Linux Home

 Update:

-2012/02/27 - Before anyone gets too crazy, no I haven't forgotten about my Linux HA pages.
+2021/06/24 - Before anyone gets too crazy, no I haven't forgotten about my Linux HA pages.
 I have been busy with a lot of general day to day life that I've not had to deal with all at once.
 I'm still putting a lot of work into testing things and playing with technology.
 I've just been doing more of it for my employer.
-I have a few software projects in the works (such the as gHCS project), while building my garage work bench to build my electronics.
-And I've joined IXR - The Institute for eXploratory Research, a Hackerspace or Makerspace.
+I'm now running my Makerspace (with others); CDL - Computer Deconstruction Lab What was called IXR - The Institute for eXploratory Research.
+Oh I'm also working another TCF HA presentation.
+This is a big one this time.
+I expect to be working on this while at CDL on Monday nights.

 The History page - where the old updates are moved to.